Faulk scores as Hurricanes beat Capitals 4-1 - Philly

 WASHINGTON (AP) - Carolina is a long shot to make the playoffs.
-Coach Mike Peters is still looking for a strong finish for the Hurricanes.
+Coach Bill Peters is still looking for a strong finish for the Hurricanes.

 Justin Faulk scored midway through the second period, and Carolina beat the Washington Capitals 4-1 on Friday night to remain in the postseason race.